meilisearch/integration-guides/guides/cypress.md

 ### Remove eslint errors

 When using `eslint`, errors might be raised because of the unrecognized globals Cypress introduces (same as jest).

-Please add the following package.
+Please add the following package:

 ```
 yarn add eslint-plugin-cypress --dev
 ```

-and update your `eslint` config file:
+And update your `eslint` config file:

 ```js
 extends: [